-For a single virtual host, place the rule inside that site's <VirtualHost> block.
-For a global drop-in that should affect every site, use /etc/apache2/conf-available/ as shown below.
+For one site, place the rule inside that site's <VirtualHost> block.
+For one URL tree, use a narrower <Location "/path/"> block.
+Use a global drop-in only when the block should affect every site served by the host.

 $ sudoedit /etc/apache2/conf-available/block-user-agent.conf